LEARNAcademy/syllabus/react/treasure-hunt.md

 ### React Treasure Hunt Game

 As a developer, you are tasked with creating a treasure hunt game.
 The user will see a game board on the page and be able to select various squares on the board.
-Hidden behind one square is a treasure that will win the game and hidden behind another square is a bomb that will lose the game.
+Hidden behind one square is a treasure that will win the game, and hidden behind another square is a bomb that will lose the game.
 All other squares will reveal a neutral image.
 The user will be given a particular number of clicks to find the treasure that will win the game.

 ### 📚 User Stories

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
-- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+- As a user, when I click on one of the question marks, an alert appears with the index position of that question mark in the array.
-- As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+- As a user, when I click on one of the question marks, a tree emoji appears instead of the alert.
-- As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+- As a user, if I select the winning square, the question mark will become a treasure emoji.
+If I select the losing square, the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.
-- As a user, I can see a counter that shows how many guesses I have left.
-The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
+- As a user, I can see a counter that shows how many guesses are remaining.
+The counter starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.
-- As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
+- As a user, I can see a message stating that I won the game by selecting the square that contains the treasure.
-- As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.
+- As a user, I can see a message stating that I lost the game by selecting the square that contains the bomb.
 - As a user, I cannot continue to play the game after I win or lose.
 - As a user, I can see a message informing me that I lost the game when I run out of turns (the counter reaches zero).